Event Stream¶

 are included in the WebSocket stream as an add/delete, with the

-indicating this reason.
+origin indicating this reason.